SaltyAimbOtter/masterportal/docs/User/Portal-Config/config.json.md

 }
 ```

->Hints regarding E-Mail safety
+!!! warning "Hints regarding E-Mail safety"

     The unchecked usage of *sender (FROM)*, *recipient (TO)*, *copy (CC)*, and *blind copy (BCC)* by the SMTP server is hereby **expressly discouraged** for security reasons.
 The unchecked usage of the customer email as a *reply to (REPLY-TO)* by the SMTP server is warned against.

     We strongly recommend setting *FROM* and *TO* manually on the SMTP server without offering an option for external configuration.

     >For security reasons, *Sender (FROM)* and *Empfänger (TO)* sent by the Masterportal to the SMTP server may not be used as an email's FROM and TO without further checks.
 This would create a security breach that allows sending malicious emails with manipulated FROM and TO by the SMTP server.
 Should you need the configuration in the Masterportal anyway (as in the example above), the parameters *from* and *to* may be used after checking them against a **whistelist** on the SMTP server, preventing sending to or from email addresses not mentioned on the list.

     We recommend not automatically setting the customer's email address in *CC* (or *BCC*).

     >For security reasons, the user may not be automatically set as *Copy (CC)* or *Blind Copy (BCC)* of an email.
 Such an automatism would allow sending malicious emails by entering a foreign mail address via the SMTP server.

     We strongly recommend to manually remove *CC* and *BCC* on the SMTP server.

     >There must be no option to set *Copy (CC)* or *Blind Copy (BCC)* via the Masterportal.
 Such a feature could be misused to send malicious emails via the SMTP server.

     We warn against automatically setting the customer email as *REPLY-TO*.

     >The unchecked copying of data to email headers is warned against depending on the security level (resp. age) of the SMTP server, since the risk of *Carriage Return* and *Line Feed* injections may lead to e.g. allowing *REPLY-TO* from the email header line to be escaped to ultimately manipulate the email header itself.
 (Example: "test@example.com\r\nBCC:target1@example.com,target2@example.com,(...),target(n)@example.com").
 In a more abstract case, UTF attacks may be possible, where normally harmless UTF-16 or UTF-32 characters may change the email header's behavior when interpreted as ANSI or UTF-8, having a comparable effect.

 ***